Effects of Reheating on Charged Lepton Yukawa Equilibration and Leptogenesis

+This finding plays a pivotal role behind the loss of lepton flavor coherence (fully or partially) as observed in flavor leptogenesis~\cite{Barbieri:1999ma,Nardi:2005hs,Abada:2006fw,Nardi:2006fx,Blanchet:2006be,Dev:2017trv}.
+Depending on which charged lepton Yukawa interaction(s) is(are) in equilibrium at a given temperature $T$, the lepton doublet state(s) ${\ell}_{L_\alpha}$ produced from the RHN-decay finds corresponding $e_{R{_\alpha}}$ in the bath to interact.
+As a result, the quantum coherence of the lepton doublet states gets broken, which in turn, dictates the number of orthogonal flavor alignments in that particular temperature regime.

-A basic assumption behind such standard evaluation of equilibration temperatures $T^*_{\alpha}$ is that the entire epoch happens below the reheating temperature, or in other words, a radiation-dominated phase is prevalent.
-Though this sounds reasonable, at the same time, we can also recollect that reheating is not an instantaneous process~\cite{Giudice:2000ex}.
-In fact, the process of reheating begins with a matter-dominated phase where an oscillatory inflaton field ($\phi$) starts to decay too.
-The thermalization of these light decay products helps the Universe to attain quickly a maximum temperature $T_{\text{Max}}$, subsequent to which the temperature falls to $T_{\text{RH}}$ marking the commencement of radiation dominated era thereafter.
-During this period ($\it{i.e.}$ $T_{\text{RH}} < T < T_{\text{Max}}$), temperature varies less sharply as compared to standard scaling $T \propto a^{-1}$ ($a$ is the Friedmann–Robertson–Walker scale factor) and the Universe also expands faster than in the radiation-dominated era at a given temperature.
+A basic assumption behind such standard evaluation of ET is that the entire epoch happens below the reheating temperature, or in other words, a RD phase is prevalent.
+Though this sounds reasonable, at the same time, we can also recollect that reheating might not be an instantaneous process~\cite{Giudice:2000ex}.
+In its simplest version, the process of reheating begins in a matter-dominated phase where the oscillatory inflaton field ($\phi$) decays perturbatively.
+The thermalization of these light decay products helps the Universe to attain quickly a maximum temperature $T_{\text{Max}}$, subsequent to which the temperature falls to $T_{\text{RH}}$ marking the commencement of RD era thereafter.
+During this period ($\it{i.e.}$ $T_{\text{RH}} < T < T_{\text{Max}}$), temperature varies less sharply as compared to standard scaling $T \propto a^{-1}$ ($a$ is the Friedmann–Robertson–Walker scale factor) and the Universe also expands faster than in the RD era at a given temperature.